 One very unusual tax benefit of Sole Proprietorship is writing off young family member employees.
 If a Sole Proprietor hires their minor children, they don’t pay any payroll taxes on that salary.
 Additionally, if the child makes $8,000.00 per year or less, they don’t owe any federal income tax.

-Now that we’ve talked about the benefits of an LLC vs. different types of business structures, let’s go into some specific benefits of an LLC you may avail depending on your situation.
+Now that we’ve talked about the benefits of an LLC vs. different types of business structures, let’s go into some specific advantages of an LLC you may avail depending on your situation.

 LLC Advantages for Rental Property